-- 1.3.1.Individual school iPads and accessories must be returned to the Argonia High School library at the end of each school year.
-Students who graduate early, withdraw, are suspended or expelled, or terminate enrollment at AHS for any other reason must return their individual school iPad on the date of termination. - 1.3.2.
-If a student fails to return the iPad at the end of the school year or upon termination of enrollment at AHS, that student will be subject to criminal prosecution or civil liability.
-The student will also pay the replacement cost of the iPad.
-Failure to return the iPad will result in a theft report being filed with the Argonia Police Department. - 1.3.3.
-Furthermore, the student will be responsible for any damage to the iPad, consistent with the District's iPad Protection plan and must return the iPad and accessories to the AHS Library in satisfactory condition.
-The student will be charged a fee for any needed repairs, not to exceed the replacement cost of the iPad.
+- 1.3.1.
+Individual school Chromebooks and accessories must be returned to the Argonia High School library at the end of each school year.
+Students who graduate early, withdraw, are suspended or expelled, or terminate enrollment at AHS for any other reason must return their individual school Chromebook on the date of termination. - 1.3.2.
+If a student fails to return the Chromebook at the end of the school year or upon termination of enrollment at AHS, that student will be subject to criminal prosecution or civil liability.
+The student will also pay the replacement cost of the Chromebook.
+Failure to return the Chromebook will result in a theft report being filed with the Argonia Police Department and/or Sumner County Sheriff. - 1.3.3.
+Furthermore, the student will be responsible for any damage to the Chromebook, consistent with the District's Chromebook Protection plan and must return the Chromebook and accessories to the AHS Library in satisfactory condition.
+The student will be charged a fee for any needed repairs, not to exceed the replacement cost of the Chromebook.

-2. TAKING CARE OF YOUR iPad
+2. TAKING CARE OF YOUR Chromebook

-Students are responsible for the general care of the iPad they have been issued by the school. iPads that are broken or fail to work properly must be taken to the Library for an evaluation of the equipment.
+Students are responsible for the general care of the Chromebook they have been issued by the school.

+Chromebooks that are broken or fail to work properly must be taken to the Library for an evaluation of the equipment.